Jewish insurgency in Mandatory Palestine: The Hunting Season period

 In November 1944, the Haganah launched the Saison.
 Haganah men from the Palmach and SHAI abducted Irgun members to hand over the British.
 The Haganah and Jewish Agency also passed extensive intelligence on the Irgun to the British authorities, who were able to make numerous arrests and discover Irgun safehouses and arms caches.
 More than 1,000 Irgun members were handed over to the British by the Haganah during the Saison.
 The Haganah established secret prisons in kibbutzim where it held and interrogated Irgun men it had captured.
 The Haganah tortured Irgun men in its captivity to gain information.
 The Saison effectively suspended the Irgun's activities.

 However, the Jewish Agency was suspected by the British authorities of using the Saison for political reasons, often handing in information on people it found politically objectionable but who were unconnected with the Irgun.
 This caused difficulty for the police, which had to find the actual insurgents among those detained.

 While there was a strong desire within the Irgun to retaliate, Begin ordered a policy of restraint, insisting that the Jewish Agency would realise with time that the Saison was against the Yishuv's interests.
 As a result, the Irgun took no retaliatory actions and chose to wait it out.
 Its ability to act under coercion improved, and new members unknown to the Haganah were brought in.
 Over time, the enthusiasm within the Haganah for carrying out the Saison began to decline, especially due to the reports of torture and the necessity of acting as informants for the British.
 There were a growing number of defections from the Saison campaign.
 In March 1945, at a meeting of Haganah leaders in charge of the Saison at kibbutz Yagur, it was decided to stop the Saison.
 As the Saison wound down, the Irgun was able to resume attacks against the British in May, and successfully carried out widespread telegraph sabotage, blowing up hundreds of telegraph poles.
-However, attempts to bomb oil pipelines was foiled by the Haganah and an attempt to bomb government targets with clockwork mortars failed after they were discovered by the British, most having already been disabled by heavy rain.
+However, attempts to bomb oil pipelines were foiled by the Haganah and an attempt to bomb government targets with clockwork mortars failed after they were discovered by the British, most having already been disabled by heavy rain.
 The Haganah ended the Saison in March 1945.
 However, the Irgun was still recovering from the devastating effects of the Saison, and could not yet mount major operations.
 As a result of the victory of the Labour Party, which was seen as being even more pro-Zionist than the Conservative Party, in the 1945 British general election which was held on July 5, the Irgun announced a grace period of a few weeks to allow for a satisfactory British initiative.